 Principle 6: Stakeholder relationship and engagement

 We aim to deliver high quality, affordable food to our customers, provide secure and safe employment for our colleagues, and create sustainable long-term growth for the benefit of all our stakeholders.
-We seek to minimise our impact on the environment and have, as noted above, delivered substantial reductions in our carbon emissions, food waste and plastic packaging usage in recent years.
+We seek to minimise our impact on the environment and have delivered substantial reductions in our carbon emissions, food waste and plastic packaging usage in recent years.
 Food waste is a significant contributor to climate change and our focus on frozen food is proven to reduce waste substantially at all stages of the supply chain, in stores, and in customers’ homes.

 Maintaining a happy and committed workforce is critical to the success of our business.
 The overall satisfaction of our employees is reflected in our prolonged and consistent ranking among the Best Big Companies to Work For in the UK in the annual Sunday Times survey.